MelonKony/millmint/site/factbook/bulletin/development.md

 * Thanks to advances in automatic construction and political interest in rapid development, the cityscapes of Vekllei change frequently and rapidly.
 {{</note>}}

-If nothing else, {{<link/vekllei>}} is a nation of infrastructure.
+If nothing else, [[Vekllei]] is a nation of infrastructure.
 The quality and abundance of its infrastructure characterises all Vekllei islands, second perhaps only to their natural beauty and striking volcanic mounts.
 As is the case of all Vekllei theories of living, the principles that influence its cities are standardised and attempt to be employed equally across the country.
 Together, they are known as *Atlantic Municipalism* -- the values of the Vekllei city.

 {{<note>}}
 **Principles of Atlantic Municipalism**